 Any nominee for director in an uncontested election who has a greater number of votes "withheld" from his or her election than votes cast "for" his or her election must submit his or her resignation to the Board promptly following certification of the election results.
 Within 90 days after the date of the certification of the election results, the Nominations and Governance Committee will make a recommendation to the Board as to whether to accept or reject the submitted resignation.
 Within 45 days after receiving this recommendation, the Board must accept or reject the resignation or pursue another action unless doing so would cause us to fail to comply with federal or state law or Nasdaq listing standards.
-If more than a majority of the members of the Nominations and Governance Committee do not receive a greater number of votes cast "for" their election than votes "withheld," the independent directors whose classes were not nominated for election will appoint a special committee to consider the resignations and make a recommendation to the Board.
-Any director whose resignation is under consideration will not participate in any deliberation or vote regarding his or her resignation.
+If more than a majority of the members of the Nominations and Governance Committee do not receive a greater number of votes cast "for" their election than votes "withheld," the independent directors whose classes were not nominated for election will appoint a special committee to consider the resignation will not participate in any deliberation or vote regarding his or her resignation.
 If the Board accepts a director's resignation pursuant to this policy, the Board may decrease the size of the Board or fill the resulting vacancy in accordance with the Virginia Stock Corporation Act and our Articles of Incorporation and Bylaws.